All Products

 Log storage capacity for log analysis

-The base price does not include this item.
-You can expand the capacity to a value from 1,000 GB to 100,000 GB
+Not included in the base price.
+You can expand the capacity to a value from 1,000 GB to 100,000 GB.

-The base price does not include this item.
+Not included in the base price.
 You can expand the capacity to a value from 1,000 GB to 100,000 GB.

-The base price does not include this item.
-You can expand the capacity to a value from 1,000 GB to 100,000 GB
+Not included in the base price.
+You can expand the capacity to a value from 1,000 GB to 100,000 GB.

 Cloud Firewall stores audit logs for 7 days by default.
 These logs include event logs, traffic logs, and operation logs.
-To store logs for a longer period or meet compliance requirements, you can enable the log analysis feature.
+To store logs for a longer period or to meet compliance requirements, enable the log analysis feature.

 Expansion fee for log analysis storage capacity: USD 80/1,000 GB/month.